 WinpkFilter is more than just a firewall development kit for Windows.
 Wide range of solutions can be implemented using WinpkFilter: custom firewalls, internet connection sharing (NAT), IP shaper, VPN and many other low-level network solutions completely in user-mode using your favorite development environment: Visual C++, Delphi, Visual C#, Visual Basic .NET etc…

-Using WinpkFilter requires no experience in kernel mode programming on your behalf since WinpkFilter provides you with powerful user level API.
-However, if you need to implement your solution (to achieve better performance) in kernel mode you can use well-documented raw IOCTL interface as well.
+Using WinpkFilter requires no experience in kernel mode programming on your behalf, since WinpkFilter provides you with powerful user level API.
+However, if you need to implement your solution (to achieve better performance) in kernel mode, you can use the well-documented raw IOCTL interface as well.

 - The easiest way to develop and debug packet filtering/modifying communication applications such as firewalls, sniffers, internet connection sharing, VPN, etc.